 Air handler vs Heat Pump

-Just like an air handler works with an AC, an air handler works together with your heat pump.
-Heat pumps are used to heat and cool you home by transferring heat, rather than generating it, and the air handler moves all that heated or cooled air.
+Similar to how an air handler can work with an AC, an air handler works together with your heat pump.
+Heat pumps are used to regulate temperature by transferring heat, rather than generating it, and the air handler moves all that heated or cooled air.

 Air handler vs blower

 Air handlers are not blowers.
-This can be confusing for some folks, but it's not that complicated and we're happy to explain the difference.
-An air handler has the blower, and several other pieces in the unit.
+This can be confusing for some folks, but it's not too complex and we're happy to explain the difference.
+An air handler contains the blower, and several other pieces in the unit.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one piece of the pie.

-Here’s what you need to know about air handlers: if you’re searching for a conventional furnace or air conditioner, you’ll probably never need to know what an air handler is because it’s possible you won’t need one.
+Here’s what you need to know about air handlers: if you’re in the market for a conventional furnace or air conditioner, you’ll likely never need to know what an air handler is because it’s possible you won’t need one.
 However, if you’re in the market for an electric heat pump, it’s helpful to know that an air handler will most likely be a part of your home’s HVAC system.

 Air Handler vs. Furnace

-Air handlers and furnaces don't normally pair together.
-If you have a furnace you probably don't need to be concerned about an air handler.
-Air handlers tend to be paired up with heat pumps and help regulate air flow throughout the house.
+Air handlers and furnaces are usually mutually exclusive.
+If you have a furnace you shouldn't need to be concerned about an air handler.
+Air handlers tend to be paired up with heat pumps and help improve air flow throughout the house.
 Some models also provide secondary heating and cooling components to help out the heat pump.
 A furnace works a little differently.
 Instead of an air handler, furnaces have their own blowers that move the warmed air into your ductwork and disperse through your home.
 Since furnaces have combustion chambers and burn fuel to make heat, they don't require some of the parts you'll find in a modern air handler.

-Understanding all of your home’s heating and cooling parts for the Calgary climate is probably a little impractical, but there are a few things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at A1 Chesney Service Experts a call at 587-315-5271 or set up a free appointment online today.
+Understanding all of your home’s heating and cooling parts for the Calgary climate is probably a little unrealistic, but there are a few things that can be helpful to you as a homeowner.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the experts at A1 Chesney a call at 587-315-5271 or set up a free appointment online today.